MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-analytics.md

 - You can view deliverability details on messages sent, delivered, blocked, or bounced along with the respective reasons, detailed data on customers who opened or clicked a message, and unsubscription interaction data.
 - For emails, delivery and interactions statistics include data on user agents your customers are using to engage with your emails.
 Under total opens you can see data about email clients and under total clicks you can find data on types of devices, operating systems, and browsers.

 A message’s unique opens and clicks are calculated based on the customer's journey run.
 This means that if the same customer enters the same journey multiple times and opens or clicks the same message each time, the system records multiple unique opens or clicks.
 For example, if a customer clicks the same message in two different journey executions, two unique clicks are recorded.
-You can export up to 50,000 records of interaction data & up to 100 records of conditional content variations, search through data using the profile's email address, and access links to audience profiles that interacted with your email messages.
+You can export up to 50,000 records of interaction data and up to 100 records of conditional content variations, search through data using the profile's email address, and access links to audience profiles that interacted with your email messages.
 Timestamps are reported according to the organization's time zone.

 :::image type="content" source="media/analytics-delivery-and-interaction-details.png" alt-text="Screenshot of delivery and interaction details." lightbox="media/analytics-delivery-and-interaction-details.png":::